benschaf/flash-cli/README.md

 The app automatically syncs flashcard data with a connected Google Sheets document using the Google Sheets API.
 No user login is required.

 The Google Sheet is set up so that every worksheet is a deck of flashcards.
 Each row represents a flashcard, with the word in the first column and the definition in the second column.
 Further columns are used to store the status of the flashcard.

+Keep in mind that the Google sheet is not accessible by the user and only used as a database for the app.
+Instead, the sheet is very helpful for the app provider to manage and update flashcards online.

 Screenshot of the Google Sheets Sync feature:
 ![Google Sheets](documentation/images/feature-google-sheets-sync.png)